Primary Sources of Greek Mythology | Ancient Texts

 • Material is provided to understand ancient ethics and cosmology

-A study of their works is necessary to fully understand the Greek mythological tradition and to analyse the influences exercised on later writers and performers of myths.
+A study of their works is essential for a full understanding of the Greek mythological tradition and for analyzing the influence they exerted on later writers and interpreters of the myths.

 Roman sources – Ovid & Virgil

-Roman authors played a decisive role in the rescue and formation of Greek mythology, offering variations and new interpretations of Greek myths.
-Their works serve as a bridge that allows understanding the transition of mythological tradition from Greek to Roman culture.
+Roman writers played a decisive role in preserving and shaping Greek mythology, offering variations and new interpretations of Greek myths.
+Their works serve as a bridge that allows us to understand the transition of the mythological tradition from Greek to Roman culture.

 Main characteristics: